pxuria/todo-list-vue-app-/README.md

 # Vue 3 + TypeScript + Vite

-This template should help get you started developing with Vue 3 and TypeScript in Vite.It is a todo list app that you can save and oraganize your plans in.Actually, This app is a great exercise for whom started vue as a beginner.
+This template should help get you started developing with Vue 3 and TypeScript in Vite.It is a todo list app that you can save and oraganize your plans in.Actually, This app is a great exercise for whom started vue as a beginner.🎈🖐
 <br />
 <h3>used Languages and frameworks:</h3>
 <div style="display:flex; flex-wrap:wrap;">